May 6, 2021 7 Keys to Building Landing Pages that Convert

 3. Keep the design simple

-Don’t try to be too many things to too many people.
+There are a number of design principles that can keep your landing pages looking professional, but, above all, don’t try to be too many things to too many people.
 Actually, this is one of the beauties of having multiple targeted landing pages — you can get really specific because a landing page is, after all, a single page.
 Avoid having multiple social icons, unnecessary links and tabs, drop-down menus, etc., because having too many “features” on a landing page will only confuse your visitors.
 Remove any information, clickable link or button, that does not support the overall goal of your landing page.
 Why?
 Having too many options will be distracting for your visitors and they may bounce — without having done what you want them to do.
-In the example below, a landing page we built to promote a webinar we were co-hosting, you’ll notice it’s very clean and leaves readers with little doubt as to what we want them to do: sign up for our webinar!
+The example below is a landing page we built to promote a webinar.
+It’s very clean and leaves readers with little doubt as to what we want them to do: sign up for our webinar!

 4. Make sure the page(s) look good on mobile

-Recently, Google announced that the majority of its traffic comes from mobile.
+Since 2017, about 50% of global web traffic has consistently been on mobile devices.
 If you’re designing landing pages that look gorgeous on a desktop but not as great on a smartphone or tablet, visitors will abandon the page.
 Having mobile-ready landing pages is especially critical if there is a form involved.
 No one is going to take the time to fill out a form from a mobile device unless the form is really easy to fill out.
 While we’re talking forms, keep the number of fields to a minimum.
 This is good advice in general (and especially important for social media contests), since the abandonment rate can be as much as ten percent per field.